 Specialists in Recruitment Debt Recovery

-We have a thorough understanding of the sector’s terms of business (whether they be based on APSCo, REC, ARC terms or similar), how the market operates, and the usual disputes and excuses that arise.
-This helps us to explain the legal standpoint to the debtor including their responsibilities under the terms of business and the consequences of litigation.
+Sterling are the only debt collection agency with experienced agents dedicated solely to collecting recruitment debt.
+Our agents have a thorough understanding of the sector’s terms of business (whether they be based on APSCo, REC, Lawspeed terms or similar), how the market operates, and the usual disputes and excuses that arise.
+This helps us to explain the legal standpoint to the debtor including their contractual responsibilities and the consequences of litigation.
+We are able to persuade the debtor that it is in their best interest to resolve the matter with Sterling rather than progress to court action.
 In the vast majority of cases this leads to full payment without the need for legal action meaning that our client gets paid quickly and cost effectively.

 - Temp to perm fees.